Updated: Nov 26

 This radically inclusive not-for-profit financial institution will offer safe and affordable products to address the unique financial needs and circumstances of unbanked individuals, helping them create a path to long-term financial health.
 “I’d like to commend the team behind Diverge PFCU’s charter application.
-Their concept is an example of true financial inclusion, and it’s also an example of why reforming NCUA’s chartering process is one of my top priorities,” said Kyle S. Hauptman, NCUA Vice Chairman.
+Their concept is an example of true financial inclusion, and it’s also an example of why reforming NCUA’s chartering process is one of my top priorities,” said the Honorable Kyle S. Hauptman, NCUA Vice Chairman.

 Individuals, businesses, and other organizations will be able to join the new credit union through two non-profit associations whose membership is broadly open to people in these communities, their families, and supporters: First Step Alliance–a 501(c)(3) organization advancing economic empowerment for justice-involved individuals through improved access to banking services and financial education–and the Center for LGBTQ Economic Advancement & Research (CLEAR)–a 501(c)(4) organization forwarding economic empowerment for LGBTQI+ communities with research and advocacy to support access to inclusive financial services.